bgamari/ghc-wiki-import/newtype-optimization-for-gadts.md

 >
 >
-> David Feuer: A single-constructor GADT can add a payload to something like `Refl`; it could also be used with a strict type-aligned sequence to "count", latering on length indexing.
+> David Feuer: A single-constructor GADT can add a payload to something like `Refl`; it could also be used with a strict type-aligned sequence to "count", latering (layering?) on length indexing.
 Admittedly not earth-shattering, but not totally useless. *SLPJ: I still don't get it.
 Could you give an example?*
 >
 >